github-rhobin/SeleniumJava-LocatorValidator/README.txt

-# How to use?
+## Guidelines:

-Step 1: Add your Page Object java files inside the "pageobjects" folder.
+#### Step 1: Add your Page Object java files inside the "pageobjects" folder.

-Step 2: Make sure each of your Page Object java files have this format:
+#### Step 2: Make sure each of your Page Object java files have this format:

 ```bash
 import lines